Reviewed by:

 Bone-to-implant contact optimization

 From this data, a static surgical guide is 3D-printed to ensure the all on 4 procedure is executed with sub-millimeter accuracy.
+This precision is what distinguishes this technique from other types of dental implants available for tooth replacement.

-Imagine your jawbone as a topographical map.
+Visualization: Imagine your jawbone as a topographical map.
 The surgeon digitally places four “skyscraper foundations” on the strongest terrain.
 The two posterior foundations tilt forward, anchoring into dense anterior bone while safely bypassing the sinus cavity.

 Phase 2: The All-on-4 Dental Implants Surgery — The 4-S Precision Protocol